wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 Configuring Application Insights as an exporter for traces, metrics, and logs requires an additional package.
 You can add the `Azure.Monitor.OpenTelemetry.Exporter` package to your project.
-The following code demonstrates how to configure the exporter:
+The following code demonstrates how to configure the exporter in a console application:

 ```csharp
 var resourceBuilder = ResourceBuilder.CreateDefault()